 CANADA STOCKS-Toronto futures down on commodity weakness

-April 22 (Reuters) - Futures for Canada's main stock index inched lower on Friday with the benchmark index headed for its fourth consecutive weekly loss, weighed down by weakness in crude and bullion prices.
+April 25 (Reuters) - Futures for commodity-heavy Canada's main stock index slid on Monday, weighed by a near 5% drop in crude prices on demand concerns, while bullion prices slipped to a four-week low further hurting sentiment.

-Oil slipped on prospects of weaker global growth, higher interest rate and as COVID-19 lockdowns in China hurt demand, while the European Union considers a ban on Russian oil that will tighten supply.O/R
+Oil prices slumped to their lowest in almost two weeks, extending last week's decline as concern grew that prolonged COVID-19 lockdowns in Shanghai and potential increases to U.S. interest rates would hurt global growth and oil demand.
+O/R

-Gold prices dipped and were on track for their first weekly loss in three, as rising U.S. Treasury yields and a firmer dollar dented bullion's appeal.GOL/
+Gold prices slipped to their lowest in four weeks as prospects of aggressive policy tightening by the U.S. Federal Reserve and a stronger dollar dented the precious metal's appeal.GOL/

-Investors also awaited official data on domestic producer prices and raw material prices for March and retail sales for February, due at 08:30 a.m.
-ET.

-The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE ended 1.6% higher at 21,650.41 on Thursday, recording its lowest closing level since March 16 and the biggest decline since Jan.
-21. .TO
+The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE ended 2.1% higher at 21,186.38 on Friday, its biggest decline since last November and its lowest closing level since March 1..TO

 TOP STORIES TOP/CAN